 There are no fees for climbing in Provo Canyon.

-There is a $3.00 parking fee at Aspen Grove Trailhead that is good for 3 days.
+There is a $3.00 parking fee at Aspen Grove Trailhead.

 Avalanche Danger: The majority of routes are located on the steep north face of Cascade Mountain.
 These ice climbs are actually located near the bottom of avalanche gullies.
 There are avalanches every year that come crashing down the mountain so check conditions before you go at the Utah Avalanche Center website.

 Please Note: There have been fatalities from ice climbers falling in Provo Canyon.
-If conditions are not good or seem hazardous it is probably a good idea to wait another day.
+If conditions are not good or seem hazardous it's a good idea to wait another day.

 Ice Climbing Utah